Charystag/lazyprototypes/docs/how-it-works.md

 To make our prototype norm compliant, we need to cut it.
 To ensure that it is indeed following the norm guidelines, we will try to cut it at the latest `','` where the tablen is smaller than the `MAX_LINE_LEN`.
 If no `','` is encountered we find the last `'\t'` before `MAX_LINE_LEN`.
+If the first `'\t'` is still after the `MAX_LINE_LEN` the script will look for the last `' '`.

+> However, if the script needs to look for the last space to cut the line it retrieved, it is very unlikely that this
+> line is a func prototype and you should either report a bug or make the code you wrote comply with the few rules I
+> provided.

 When we get the index of the cut, we move all the bytes 2 positions forward in order to make room for the two characters we need to add and we do so while the remanining tablen of the prototype is greater than `MAX_LINE_LEN`

-> Note that if no `','` and no `'\t'` is encountered before `MAX_LINE_LEN`, the script will make the header but it won't be
-> norm compliant.
-One could argue that if we use the spaces to split the prototype it would lay the right result.
-I may
-> fix it later (as using spaces throws unexpected results at the moment) but for now I will argue that if you need more
-> than 80 characters for your function return type. ***YOU*** are the problem.

 ### Chotto matte !
 Why is the max line length equal to 79 ?